applehat/imcri/readme.md

 Returns
 - 200: If the server was able to store the object
+- 500: If the object provided is not valid JSON
 - 507: If the server has no storage

 ### DELETE /object/{key}